- About Us

 - July 15, 2021

 Procedures for Students at ARCHE Institutions Who Wish to Attend Georgia Tech

 - Once Georgia Tech has an approved cross-registration application from one of the ARCHE partnering schools, the student should receive an e-mail confirming receipt and providing instructions if further documentation, such as immunization records, is needed.

-- Georgia Tech's cross-registration coordinator will begin registering visiting students after Phase I registration for the term has finished.
+- Georgia Tech's cross-registration coordinator will begin registering select visiting-student populations (ROTC) after Phase I registration for the term has finished.
 Dates for Phase I registration are available on the academic calendar.
 The last day a student can be registered is the last day of Phase II registration as published in the academic calendar.
 Academic Calendar

 - A confirmation letter will be sent to the student via email with details of registration or explanation why a class request could not be fulfilled.

 - A waiver will be applied to the visiting student's tuition/mandatory fee balance since tuition/mandatory fees are paid to the home institution.